 We encourage our students to develop a love of reading for pleasure by following their individual interests; reading widely and making new discoveries; reading across a variety of genres and forms — and pursuing what they enjoy the most.

 The driving principle of our work is to lay the foundation for a lifetime of reading.
 We offer a diverse collection of books and guidance with making selections for individual reading, and to support learning across the curriculum.
 Throughout the year, the library provides a variety of activities and initiatives to encourage keen and reluctant readers.

-As part of our commitment at PHS to your child’s education, we are delighted to inform you of our Accelerated reader scheme, which tracks and monitors yours child’s reading age and progress in 7, 8 and 9.
-Information, passwords and reports are sent home to parents during the school year.
+As part of our commitment at Putteridge High School to your child’s education, we are delighted to inform you of our Accelerated reader scheme, which tracks and monitors your child’s reading age and progress.
+Student reading ages can be found on the front of their reading logs, along with their book levels.

 The scheme involves children reading books at their level and completing a computerised quiz to check comprehension.
 The advantage of using such a system is that it will help motivate the children to encourage more regular and fluent reading.
 Answering the quizzes will help monitor the progress that they are making in understanding the texts.
 Accelerated Reader lessons take place in the Library.